epics-extensions/EPNix/docs/ioc/user-guides/developing-modules.md

 First, clone the EPNix repository, and package your support module.

 % You can look at the `Packaging modules`_ (TODO) guide,
-% this doesn’t even have to compile yet,
+% this doesn't even have to compile yet,
 % but you need to specify the dependencies of your support module.
 %
 % .. _Packaging modules: ../developer-guides/packaging-modules.md